OpenF2/F2/docs/src/container-development.md

 ### Considerations

-Authentication is a critical part of any Container-App relationship.
+Authentication is a critical part of any container-app relationship.
 There are a plethora of SSO implementations and there are many considerations for both Container and App Developers alike.

 _Further details around container and app single sign-on will be forthcoming as the F2 specification evolves._